 If you can find a way to get involved with your dorm whether that’s through serving on hall government, taking part in intramural sports for your dorm, or just leaving your dorm room open when you are inside for people to stop by, you can make friends easily in your dorm.

 In Your Classes

 One of the next places that I made friends on my college campus was in my classes.
-I noticed that a couple of my classmates where in multiple classes–so the obvious thing to do was to befriend them.
+I noticed that a couple of my classmates were in multiple classes–so the obvious thing to do was to befriend them.
 It didn’t work for everyone I had multiple classes with, but for a lot of the people I connected with in class, I made some good friendships.

-In my opinion you should definitely take time on your first day of class to introduce yourself to classmates around you.
+In my opinion, you should definitely take time on your first day of class to introduce yourself to classmates around you.
 It doesn’t have to be anything crazy, just get to know them a little better.
 Compliment their top, ask them about their day, see if they are a freshman or upperclassman, etc.